cfenollosa/os-tutorial/README.md

 How to create an OS from scratch!

+**New lessons will be added about every week, at the same pace that I learn each concept**

 I have always wanted to learn how to make an OS from scratch.
 In college I was taught how to implement advanced features (pagination, semaphores, memory management, etc)
 but: